brandonw/brandonw.github.io/content/django-get-templatetag.md

 ### The Problem ###

 Giving users a view into a long list of items is a common function.
-A popular way to manage that view is to use Django's built in pagination feature.
-This feature allows for easy creation of links to different pages of the items via the defined GET parameter.
+A popular way to manage that view is to use Django's built in pagination feature, allowing links to different pages to be easily created.

 This works well as long as no other GET parameters need to be used in parallel.
 It starts to break down a bit as sorting, filtering, page size, and other